 To comply with State and Federal regulations, the Town of North Castle Water District No.1 is issuing an annual report describing the quality of your drinking water.
 The purpose of the report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
+Last year, your tap water met all State drinking water health standards.
+We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
 This report provides an overview of last year's water quality.
 Included are details of where your water comes from, what it contains, and how it compares to State standards.